chimera-linux/cports/Usage.md

 If the process fails during any other stage, you no longer need to use the script (though there is nothing preventing you from doing so).
-Once stage 0 is finished, you already have a suitable root in place, so you can run `cbuild.py bootstrap` directly in your own system.
+Once stage 0 is finished, you already have a suitable root in place, so you can run `cbuild bootstrap` directly in your own system.

 <a id="cbuild_reference"></a>